lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 function totalSupply() public view returns (uint256 value)
 ```

-Returns the number of existing tokens.
+The function returns the number of existing tokens of this contract.

 #### Return Values: